 Trace Elements – zinc, copper, manganese

-Amino acids - rice protein (NutriClear) together with lysine, threonine.
+Amino acids - Pea protein isolate (NutriClear) together with lysine, threonine.

 *Help eliminate potentially harmful substances